How to tackle one-way video interview?

 What are the benefits for the job seekers?

 Although, applicants mainly report not being fond of one-way interviews, there are a couple of benefits for job seekers: Thanks to one-way video interviews, more people access to the first interview round and first interview round can be done even when not yet physically in Switzerland.
-This said, the fear

 The very first one-way interview is often a challenge for applicants, but usually things start to become much easier the second time.